praveensp15/EX09-Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: ADHITHYA K
+Developed by: Praveen S
-RegisterNumber:2305002001
+RegisterNumber:2305001027
 */
 import numpy as np
 import pandas as pd